ThomasVitale/baldur/README.md

 Either way, the application will be accessible at http://localhost:8080.

+## Accessing the application

+There are two pre-configured users you can use to access the application:

+* JonSnow/password (user)
+* ArabellaFigg/patronus (admin)

 ## Accessing Grafana

 The application logs will show you the URL where you can access the Grafana observability platform.